 What are the tax considerations (including any applicable rates)?

-Bulgarian law provides a flat rate of 10% for personal and corporate income tax.
-This is also the tax rate for capital gains, which most frequently feature on the agenda in M&A projects.
+Bulgarian law provides a flat tax rate of 10% for personal and corporate income taxes.
+This is also the tax rate for capital gains that is most frequently on the agenda in M&A projects.
 No value added tax (VAT), local taxes or stamp duties apply to share transfers.
 Pursuant to Bulgarian law, majority shareholders who transfer their shares and/or holdings may be liable for outstanding obligations with regard to taxes and social insurance contributions (subject to specific prerequisites).
 This rule also applies to the management and directors of the company in light of their neglectful actions.
 The liability is proportionate to the shareholders’ participation in the alienated part of the capital and management will be liable for the outstanding amount of the obligation.

 Exemptions and mitigation